Anne Beauchamp, 16th Countess of Warwick

 Anne Beauchamp, 16th Countess of Warwick (13 July 1426 – 20 September 1492) was an important late medieval English noblewoman.
-She was the daughter of Richard Beauchamp, 13th Earl of Warwick, and his second wife, Isabel le Despenser (a daughter of Thomas le Despenser (22 September 1373 – 13 January 1399/1400) and Constance of York).

-Anne Beauchamp married Richard Neville "the Kingmaker", who became Earl of Warwick by right of Anne.
+She was the daughter of Richard Beauchamp, 13th Earl of Warwick, and his second wife, Isabel Despenser.
+She married Richard Neville "the Kingmaker", who became Earl of Warwick by right of Anne.
 She was the mother of two famous daughters, Isabel Neville, the wife of George Plantagenet, Duke of Clarence, and Anne Neville, Queen of England as the wife of King Richard III.

-She has been described as "diplomatic, intelligent and resilient", and was at the centre of politics during the War of the Roses.
+She has been described as "diplomatic, intelligent and resilient", and was at the centre of politics during the Wars of the Roses.

 Inheritance

+Lady Anne Beauchamp was born at Caversham Castle in Oxfordshire (now Berkshire) on 13 July 1426, the daughter of Richard Beauchamp, 13th Earl of Warwick, and Isabel Despenser.
+Through her mother, she was the great-great-granddaughter of Edward III of England via his fourth surviving son, Edmund of Langley, 1st Duke of York.

-Anne Beauchamp was born at Caversham Castle in Oxfordshire (now Berkshire).
-She married Richard Neville 'the Kingmaker' – and her brother Henry Beauchamp married Richard's sister Cecily – in 1436.
-Following the death of Anne's father in 1439, and subsequently that of her brother Henry in 1446, and his infant daughter Lady Anne in 1449, Neville inherited the title and the considerable estates of the Earldom of Warwick through his wife.
+In 1436, she married her third cousin Richard Neville, later known as the 'the Kingmaker', at the age of ten; the same year her brother Henry Beauchamp married Neville's sister Cecily.
+Following the death of Anne's father in 1439, and subsequently that of her brother Henry in 1446, and his five-year-old daughter Anne Beauchamp, 15th Countess of Warwick in 1449, Neville inherited the title and the considerable estates of the Earldom of Warwick through his wife.

 However, this was contested by Anne's three older half-sisters, children of her father's first marriage to Elizabeth, heiress of the Berkeley estates.
 One of these, Lady Eleanor, was married to Edmund Beaufort, 2nd Duke of Somerset (killed at the First Battle of St Albans in 1455).
 The litigation over the Warwick inheritance only fuelled the enmity between this branch of the Nevilles and the Beauforts who were closely related.
-Anne Beauchamp's husband, Richard, was the grandson of Lady Joan Beaufort, Countess of Westmorland, sister of the Duke's late father.
+Anne Beauchamp's husband, Richard, was the grandson of Joan Beaufort, Countess of Westmorland, sister of the Duke's late father.
 Law considered that Anne Beauchamp being a full-blooded aunt of the last countess was more eligible to inherit than her older half-sisters, who were thus not coheirs with her, including the eldest – Lady Margaret, Countess of Shrewsbury (d.
 1468).
-Richard Neville succeeded in keeping the Warwick and Despencer estates intact.
+Richard Neville succeeded in keeping the Warwick and Despenser estates intact.
+He also later became 6th Earl of Salisbury after the death of his father Richard Neville, 5th Earl of Salisbury, in 1460.

-When her husband died in 1471 fighting against King Edward IV of England, Anne sought sanctuary in Beaulieu Abbey and wrote to the King to assure him that she was 'the kinge's true liege woman' and to negotiate her own safety.
-She also sent appeals to powerful women of the royal family, including Jacquetta of Luxembourg, Duchess of Bedford, Elizabeth Woodville and Elizabeth of York.
-She remained in sanctuary until 1473.